-You are eligible for a $3,000 exemption on your Income Tax return if you are a military veteran who was honorably discharged or released under honorable circumstances from active duty in the Armed Forces of the United States on or any time before the last day of the tax year.
-Your spouse (or civil union partner) is also eligible for an exemption if he/she is a veteran who was honorably discharged or released under honorable circumstances and you are filing a joint return.
+You are eligible for a $6,000 exemption ($3,000 for Tax Years 2017 and 2018) on your New Jersey Income Tax return if you are a military veteran who was honorably discharged or released under honorable circumstances from active duty in the Armed Forces of the United States on or any time before the last day of the tax year.
+Your spouse (or civil union partner) is also eligible for an exemption if they are a veteran who was honorably discharged or released under honorable circumstances and you are filing a joint return.
 This exemption is in addition to any other exemptions you are entitled to claim and is available on both the resident and nonresident returns.
 You cannot claim this exemption for a domestic partner or for your dependents.
-Note: This exemption can only be claimed by qualifying veterans, it does not pass through to a surviving spouse.
+Note: This exemption can only be claimed by qualifying veterans.
+It does not pass through to a surviving spouse.

 Claiming the Exemption